LennartHennigs/ESPRotary/README.md

 These are the constructor and the member functions the library provides:

 ```
-	// If you have an encoder which increments multiple times per click, adjust moves_per_click to a higher number
+// If you have an encoder which increments multiple times per click, adjust steps_per_click
     ESPRotary(
         int pin1,
         int pin2,
-        int moves_per_click = 1,
+        int steps_per_click = 1,
         int lower_bound = -32768,
         int upper_bound = 32768
         );